lonekorean/image-fix/README.md

 - `long quality` - The quality of the resulting JPG (100 is the max)

 `ResizeImage()` returns a byte array for the new image.

+Feel free to incorporate the source code, or just drop in the DLL directly (found in `/Built`).